 - Encourage actions with clickable CTA (call to action) buttons

-This superannuation member-based campaign was sent out in 2020, so the tone for this Mercy Super video was empathetic and understanding.
+This superannuation member-based campaign animated video was sent out in 2020, so the tone for this Mercy Super video was empathetic and understanding.
 Not only does the video include details specific to the customer, it is also crafted in an engaging and empathetic way that communicates more than just the information.
 Their focus was on those working from home, on families within those contexts, and on the fact that their customers are facing new challenges unlike any other year.
 2020 was not a year for massive investment returns.
 So the bigger picture that Mercy Super brought in here was ‘we hope you’re managing okay, and in spite of everything, remember that your superannuation is a long term investment’.

-Using personalised video to welcome new members or onboard your customers
+Use personalised video to welcome new members or onboard your customers

 By using personalised video in your welcoming/onboarding process, you can: